 - competitive status

-Marketing Plans Should Define Issues, Opportunities and Goals
+Marketing Plans Should Define Issues, Opportunities

 The "Opportunity and Issue Analysis" section of your marketing plan analyzes the major external opportunities and threats to the company and the internal strengths and weaknesses of the company, along with a discussion of key issues facing the company.